microsoft/Azure-Analytics-and-AI-Engagement/TelcoNOA/Readme-shell.md

    - Microsoft.BotService
 * * After creating the workspace and attaching it to the Fabric capacity, enable **Data Agent** in the **Fabric Admin Portal**.
 * You must only execute one deployment at a time and wait for its completion.
 Running multiple deployments simultaneously is highly discouraged, as it can lead to deployment failures.
+* You must execute only one deployment at a time and wait for its completion.
+Running multiple deployments simultaneously is discouraged, as it can lead to failures.
+* If a deployment fails due to an internet issue or Azure CLI timeouts, reset the user settings in Azure CLI and start from a fresh environment.
+* To run the commands mentioned in Task 6, you need to install Python 3.11.9 on your local system.
 * Select a region where the desired Azure Services are available.
 If certain services are not available, deployment may fail.
 See [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target service availability (consider the region availability for Synapse workspace, IoT Central and cognitive services while choosing a location).
 * In this Accelerator, we have converted real-time reports into static reports for the user's ease but have covered the entire process to configure real-time datasets.
 Using those real-time datasets, you can create real-time reports.
 * Make sure you use the same valid credentials to log into Azure and Power BI.